Grand Prairie Municipal Court | 200 W. Main St. | P.O. Box 534045 | Grand Prairie, TX 75053

 - In most cases, an increase in fine of $25 will be assessed for deferrals.

-If you qualify for deferred disposition and would like to request it online, please click here.
 If the option of deferred disposition does not appear then you are not eligible or qualify.

 Failure to Comply with the Order of Deferred Disposition